gulfaniputra/todo-vanillajs/README.md

 ## Description

-The objective is to learn modern vanilla HTML, CSS, and JavaScript by implementing professional-grade methodologies and toolings.
+The objective is to learn modern vanilla HTML, CSS, and JavaScript by implementing professional-grade web application development methodologies and toolings.

 ## Demo